ajaygunalan/ur_ros2_ws/README.md

     sleep infinity
     ```

+    Notes:
+    - --network=host lets the container use the WSL network stack directly (ideal with mirrored networking).
+    - The X11 socket is mounted for GUI apps (RViz2, etc.).

     Command Breakdown:

     * `docker run -d --name ur-dev-container`: Runs the container in detached mode (`-d`) and gives it a memorable name.